 Pronghorn #7 (Nicklaus Course)

-Jack Nicklaus didn’t so much build a golf course at Bend’s Pronghorn resort as construct an amazing piece of landscape architecture upon which golf can be played.
+Jack Nicklaus didn’t so much build a golf course at Bend’s Juniper Preserve as construct an amazing piece of landscape architecture upon which golf can be played.
 Emerald greens and fairways contrast with an ochre and sage desert landscape creating a bent grass oasis of sorts.
 The Par 3 seventh hole is no exception.
 Here players face a short forced carry to a shallow green, placing a premium on club selection and accuracy.

 Black Butte Ranch Glaze Meadow #5